Guis99/DisGal/README.md

 from the terminal to load dependencies.

-Then, cd into the repository folder and please follow the below platform-specific instructions:
+Then, please follow the below platform-specific instructions:

 # Platform-specific instructions
 ## Linux (x86) and Mac (ARM)